Kaspar-Holding/SFP-ROA/README.md

 ## Updates

 ### 7 April 2023:
+- Forgot Password is implemented
+- Working on Alert Email

+### 7 April 2023:
 - Working on PDF Tool for duplication changes is done
 - Working on TinyMCE in remaining components is done
 - Deployment pending for 10 April 2023